srforever/giro3d/GOVERNANCE.md

 ## Decision making process

 Decisions about the future of the project are made through discussion with all members of the community, from the newest user to the most experienced PSC member.
 All non-sensitive project management discussion takes place on the project contributors’ communication channel.
-Occasionally, sensitive discussion may occur on a private list.
+Occasionally, sensitive discussion may occur on a private communication channel.

 In order to ensure that the project is not bogged down by endless discussion and continual voting, the project operates a policy of lazy consensus.
 This allows the majority of decisions to be made without resorting to a formal vote.